rougier/CNCC-2020/README.md

 (2019) focusing on the maths and programming pre-requisites, and a second part next year (2020) on data analysis (and possibly modelling to follow).
 The course is open to everyone (student, post-docs, researchers...) but we'll give priority to **master and PhD students** given the limited number of places.
 Just send us an email to subscribe if you're interested.

 For all courses (maths and programming), we'll provide some theoretical background, provide small exercices for participant to work on their own and then solve the exercices together and make sure everybody has acquiered the related concepts and techniques. **Courses will be taught in English.**

+**Warning**

+> Before this course, you need have the [Anaconda distribution](https://www.anaconda.com/distribution/) installed on your
+> system.
+Then, from the Anaconda navigator, you can start a Jupyter session.

 ## Important dates